zutierrez/ecem202a_project/docs/report.md

 From the data that we collected, we were able to make some conclusions:

 We found that reducing image transmissions by eliminating redundancies does not reduce power consumption significantly in a 2-camera system.
 * The image transmission portion of the program required around the same amount of current as the image classification portion of the program (27 mA compared to 28 mA).
-The image taking portion of the program took around 1 s, while the classification portion took around 330 ms.
+The image taking portion of the program took around 2 seconds, classification/inferencing took around 330 ms, image transmission took around 320 ms, and each frame had a 2 second delay to lower capture frequency.
+Other time durations (such as bluetooth label communication) were negligible.
-* Practical application:
-* Let’s say the region of overlap in the camera’s perspectives is 50%, and the number of captured frames that have a redundant subject is also 50%.
-It takes ~ 2 seconds to capture each frame, ~330 ms for classification/inferencing, ~320 ms for image transmission, and then a 2 second delay between each capture in order to lower the capture frequency.
-Other time durations (such as bluetooth label communication) are negligible.
-Then, the total time for each frame capture and processing is ~4.65 seconds.
-Now, we can estimate the energy consumed in a single frame.
+* Say the region of overlap in the camera’s perspectives is 50%, and the number of captured frames that have a redundant subject is also 50%.
+Then, the total time for each frame capture and processing is ~4.65 seconds (2+0.330+0.32+2).
+Now, we can estimate the total energy consumed in a single frame.
-	* Energy consumed = energy(photo) + energy(inference) + energy(transmission) + energy(delay)
+	* Total energy consumed = energy(photo) + energy(inference) + energy(transmission) + energy(delay)
-	* Energy consumed = (2/3600) hours * 29 mA + (0.33/3600 hours) * 30 mA + (0.32/3600) seconds * 29 mA + (2/3600 hours) * 26 mA = 35.9 mAh
+	* Total energy consumed = (2/3600) hours * 29 mA + (0.33/3600 hours) * 30 mA + (0.32/3600 hours) * 29 mA + (2/3600 hours) * 26 mA = 35.9 mAh
 		* This is using data from Case 2, which had the most consistent readings.
 We also found from Case 3 that using BLE increased power consumption by about 2 mA, so this was also accounted for in this calculation.
 * The energy consumed while transmitting an image (29 mA) is only 3 mA more than when the system is in its delay state (26 mA).
 	* The image transmission time is 320 ms, so the energy saved is (0.32/3600) hours * 3 mA = 0.267 mAh saved per frame.